Here are 7 tips to help improve your business network security.

-1. Use a business class hardware firewall
+1. Use a business-class hardware firewall

-We recommend replacing basic routers with a SonicWALL network appliance.
-These have a very sophisticated firewall designed to protect business network security.
+Use a business-class firewall that locks access to your network and mitigates the risk of attack.We recommend replacing your basic router with a SonicWALL network appliance.
+These include a sophisticated firewall designed to protect your business network security.

 2. Password protect your firewall